Sticking Points Book

 Millennials (born 1981–2001)

-Having four generations in the workplace is revealing surprising generational differences, which Haydn calls “sticking points.”
+Having five generations in the workplace is revealing surprising generational differences, which Haydn calls “sticking points.”
 These sticking points lead to misunderstanding, irritation, and stereotyping that hurts results and gets teams stuck.

 - Bust generational myths.